Need someone to talk to?

 Short-term Individual Counseling (Approximately 3 to 6 sessions)

-Short-term counseling is available for students who are seeking support for specific concerns that can be addressed within a limited timeframe.
+Short-term counseling is available for students who are in-state and who are seeking support for specific concerns that can be addressed within a limited timeframe.
+Individual counseling will be offered via teletherapy.
 Students participating in short-term individual counseling are focused on resolving specific concerns and have clearly established goals for sessions.
 Often this counseling focuses on reducing psychological symptoms and improving functioning in one or more life areas.
 In short-term counseling, students usually see improvement in 6 or fewer sessions.

 Students in short-term individual counseling do not always meet for weekly sessions and are in a place where they are able to go bi-weekly or less frequent meetings without seeing a negative impact on functioning or stability.